yaroAmaro219/Tennis-Booking/README.md

 ## Overview

-- The tennis booking app allows members of a tennis club to log in and book a court at a specific time and date.
+- The tennis booking app allows people to log in and book a court at a specific time and date.
 They can see what time's are available, and what time's have been taken.
-They are also able to see different clinics and whose the instructor and whose signed up for them.
 - MVP Goals: Create a db for all users and booking actions on courts.
-Have this connect with the react front end and have it work smoothly and look good
+Have this connect with the react front end and have it work smoothly and look good.
 - Post MVP Goals: Create more functionality like having admin accounts that have the ability to add and delete clinics.
 Have a section where coach's can post when they are available.
+They are also able to see different clinics and whose the instructor and whose signed up for them.

 ## Wireframe
 ![Sign In Wireframe](https://i.imgur.com/rIDLPvml.png)